-- K8.1 Maintaining confidence and competence to prescribe; - K8.2 Personal responsibility for prescribing and understands the legal and ethical implications; - K8.3 Legal and regulatory frameworks affecting prescribing practice (e.g. controlled drugs, prescribing of unlicensed/off label medicines, regulators guidance, supplementary prescribing); - K8.4 Prescribing decisions based on the needs of patients and not the prescriber's personal considerations; - K8.5 Factors that might unduly influence prescribing (e.g. pharmaceutical industry, media, patient, colleagues); - K8.6 How to work within the NHS/organisational/regulatory and other codes of conduct when interacting with the pharmaceutical industry.
+K8.1 Clear reasoning in relation to the significance of maintaining confidence and competence to prescribe;

+K8.2 Critical understanding of personal responsibility for prescribing and the legal and ethical implications;

+K8.3 Critical understanding of legal and regulatory frameworks affecting prescribing practice (e.g. controlled drugs, prescribing of unlicensed/off label medicines, regulators guidance, supplementary prescribing);

+K8.4 Critical awareness of the factors that ensure prescribing decisions based on the needs of patients and not the prescriber's personal considerations;

+K8.5 A critical understanding of factors that might unduly influence prescribing (e.g. pharmaceutical industry, media, patient, colleagues);

+K8.6 Clear reasoning for working within the NHS/organisational/regulatory and other codes of conduct when interacting with the pharmaceutical industry.